ooigooig/portfolio/_projects/nn_project.md

 How to improve: I should fine-tune a few layers of the pre-trained model first, and see the result.

-2. Model comparison: compared with other pre-training models.🕚
+2.Model comparison: compared with other pre-training models.🕚

 There are many other bert or pre-trained models used for text classification in huggingface platform.

-3. Data binning and Data processing: bin 0 into 1, bin 3 into 4, to make the data less imbalanced in preprocessing data.🕥
+3.Data binning and Data processing: bin 0 into 1, bin 3 into 4, to make the data less imbalanced in preprocessing data.🕥

 <div class="row justify-content-sm-center">